-For competitions that involve any form of jumping, reserves may be asked to provide competition results to ensure they are capable of competing at the relevant height.
-The competitor will be required to fill out a form to confirm.
+For competitions that involve any form of jumping, reserves are required to confirm the combination together are capable of competing at the relevant height.

 G11.2: Pairs Reserves

 One reserve is allowed for any pairs competition, dressage or dressage to music.